sandersn/manual/Assignability.md

 * Structural types
 * Types created using algebraic operators
-* Special-cases types (literals, enums and tuples)
+* Special-cased types (literals, enums and tuples)

 (Note that generics are a complex topic that covers both structural and algebraic types so I’ll not cover them here.)